Cross Sections and Transverse Single-Spin Asymmetries in Forward Jet Production from Proton Collisions at $\sqrt{s}=500$ GeV

+The forward jet $A_N$ is measured by the cross-ratio method from yields in the nominally mirror symmetric beam-left and beam-right HCal modules, sorted by the polarization direction of the Blue beam heading towards the detector and averaged over the polarization direction of the opposite beam (Yellow) for positive $x_F$ (and vice versa for negative $x_F$):

+where $N_{L(R)}^{\uparrow(\downarrow)}$ is the number of jet events in the beam-left (-right) module for the spin direction up (down).
+This method cancels systematics, such as luminosity and detector asymmetries, through second order.
 Each fill has a pattern of spin directions for bunches of beam injected into RHIC.
 A specific crossing of bunches from the two rings is the remainder after dividing the RHIC clock count for an event by 120.
 The bunch-crossing distribution has characteristic holes that correspond to missing bunches from one or the other beam.
-The pattern of polarization directions for that fill recorded at A$_N$DY originating from information broadcast by RHIC, is then used to accumulate $N_{L(R)}^{\uparrow(\downarrow)}$ in the analysis.
-Since the RHIC broadcast information specifies polarization directions at the polarized ion source, we rely on the measurement of spin asymmetries for far-forward neutron production measured by the ZDC, where the $A_N$ was previously measured \cite{Fu07}, to ensure the jet $A_N$ is measured with the proper sign.
+The pattern of polarization directions for that fill recorded at A$_N$DY originating from information broadcast by RHIC is then used to accumulate $N_{L(R)}^{\uparrow(\downarrow)}$ in the analysis.
+Since the RHIC broadcast information specifies polarization directions at the polarized ion source, we rely on the measurement of spin asymmetries for far-forward neutron production measured by the ZDC, where the $A_N$ was previously measured~\cite{Fu07}, to ensure the jet $A_N$ is measured with the proper sign.